MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-resource-accounts.md

 3. Obtain a Phone System or Phone System Virtual User license.
 From the Microsoft 365 admin center, go to **Billing** > **Purchase services** > **Add-on subscriptions** and scroll to the end - you will see "Phone System - Virtual User" license.
 Select **Buy now**.
 4. Buy a Domestic or International Calling Plan.
 5. Assign the Phone System license to the resource account.
 See [Assign Microsoft Teams licenses](assign-teams-licenses.md) and [Assign licenses to one user](https://docs.microsoft.com/office365/admin/subscriptions-and-billing/assign-licenses-to-users?redirectSourcePath=%252farticle%252f997596b5-4173-4627-b915-36abac6786dc&view=o365-worldwide#assign-licenses-to-one-user).
+6. Assign a calling plan license to the resource account.
+See [Assign Microsoft Teams licenses](https://docs.microsoft.com/MicrosoftTeams/assign-teams-licenses) for more information.
-6. Assign the service number to the resource account.
+7. Assign the service number to the resource account.
 See [Assign/Unassign phone numbers and services](#assignunassign-phone-numbers-and-services).
-7. Set up Communication Credits and set up auto-recharge for your organization.
+8. Set up Communication Credits and set up auto-recharge for your organization.
 Assign the Commmications Credits license to the resource account.
-8. Assign a service phone number to the resource account you just assigned licenses to.
+9. Assign a service phone number to the resource account you just assigned licenses to.
-9. Set up one of the following:
+10. Set up one of the following:
    - [Cloud auto attendant](create-a-phone-system-auto-attendant.md)
    - [Cloud call queue](create-a-phone-system-call-queue.md)
-10. Link the resource account to the auto attendant or call queue.
+11. Link the resource account to the auto attendant or call queue.
 See [Assign/Unassign phone numbers and services](#assignunassign-phone-numbers-and-services)

 ### Create a resource account without a phone number